quasar098/pwcrack-builder/README.md

 ### expand_wordlist.py

-expand a wordlist to account for numbers being words (50 -> fifty)
+- expand a wordlist to account for numbers being words (50 -> fifty)
+- account for spacer characters being different ('-', '_', '')
+- account for signs like % being represented as "percent" instead

+### enumerate.py

+- enumerate over common password possibilities when given a wordlist
+- has two modes, `basic` and `advanced`